The Community Infrastructure Levy (CIL) is a charge we apply to new developments, to help to fund improvements to infrastructure.

 Developments will be liable for CIL if they:

-- add 100m2 or more of new floorspace
+- add 100 square metres or more of new floorspace

 This includes new and replacement buildings and extensions to buildings.